Data Quality Metric Library

 Specific comments on the metric

-150% selected as this is an existing value used within the RAMM "Status Check" processes when summarising data into the treatment length table.
+150% has been selected as this is an existing value used within the AWM "Status Check" processes when summarising data into the treatment length table.

 Changes for 2021-22